-In 1926 Sapir authored a lengthy review Of Ludwig Lewisnsohn’s, ‘Israel’, a book which bemoaned the assimilated condition of American Jewry and called for a resurgence of a Jewish nationalist spirit.
-Lewisohn observed how American Jews, on the one hand, were quick to divorce themselves of the more particularistic character of their religion as a price of entry into American society.
-On the other hand, they were so fearful of rejection by that society that they only associated with other alienated Jews (Lewisohn , 1925: 472).
-In this way, American Jews had become just as estranged from their religious past as they were from contemporary society.
+In 1926 Sapir authored a lengthy review of Ludwig Lewisnsohn’s, Israel, a book that bemoaned the assimilation of American Jewry and called for the resurgence of a Jewish nationalist spirit.
+Lewisohn observed that American Jews, on the one hand, were quick to divorce themselves of the more particularistic characteristics of their religion as a price of entry into American society.
+On the other hand, they were at the same time so fearful of rejection by that society that they only associated with other alienated Jews (Lewisohn , 1925: 472).
+This led American Jews to become just as estranged from their own religious past as they were from the contemporary society all around them.
 Zionism, or Jewish nationalism, could be the one and only solution to this contradiction.

-By some accounts, Sapir seemed to accept Lewisohn ‘s theory of Jewish alienation.
-Edgar E Siskin has noted how Sapir had identified Judaism and Jewishness as a kind of “Hapax Legomenon” -or a word that appears only once in a linguistic set – among the nations of the world.
-The implication being Jews and Judaism stand oddly out amidst America’s wider cultural tapestry (Siskin Interview 32:10).
-In his review of Lewisohn’s work however, Sapir took issue with Lewisohn’s monolithic solution to the dilemma.
-As Sapir responded,
+According to some accounts, Sapir accepted Lewisohn’s theory of Jewish alienation.
+Edgar E. Siskin noted that Sapir identified Judaism and Jewishness as a kind of hapax legomenon, or a word that appears only once in a linguistic set, among the nations of the world.
+That is, Jews and Judaism stand oddly out in America’s wider cultural tapestry (Siskin interview 32:10).
+In his review of Lewisohn’s work however, Sapir took issue with Lewisohn’s monolithic solution to this dilemma.
+In response, Sapir wrote,

-Mr. Lewisohn is quite wrong, I believe, in ruling out assimilation as a solution of the Jewish problem… But he is perfectly correct in finding also another solution, for there is no reason whatever to believe that but one solution was preordained. … [T]he Zionist experiment to which Mr. Lewisohn pins his hopes is an admirable solution insofar as it satisfies the aspirations of many thousands of courageous Jews, inspired by a number of distinct motives… (Sapir.
-1926: 215).
+Mr. Lewisohn is quite wrong, I believe, in ruling out assimilation as a solution of the Jewish problem… But he is perfectly correct in finding also another solution, for there is no reason whatever to believe that but one solution was preordained. … [T]he Zionist experiment to which Mr. Lewisohn pins his hopes is an admirable solution insofar as it satisfies the aspirations of many thousands of courageous Jews, inspired by a number of distinct motives… (Sapir 1926: 215)

-In their reminisces, Sapir’s students – both Mandelbaum and Siskin – read these lines very differently.
-The former saw Sapir calling for a universalistic Jewish tradition “working through and with the social forces and forms about us” (Mandelbaum.
-1941: 139).
-By contrast Siskin read Sapir as presenting Zionism as an option of equal potential alongside that of assimilation (Fenton et.al.
-1986: 391).
-While it is difficult to judge which interpretation might be the more accurate one, the disagreement itself points to how Sapir may have expressed himself in different ways to different select groups of Jewish students.
+In their reminisces, Sapir’s students Mandelbaum and Siskin read these lines very differently from each other.
+The Mandelbaum saw Sapir as calling for a universalistic Jewish tradition, “working through and with the social forces and forms about us” (Mandelbaum 1941: 139).
+Siskin, by contrast read Sapir as presenting Zionism as an option of equal potential to that of assimilation (Fenton et.al 1986: 391).
+It is difficult to judge which interpretation might be most accurate, the disagreement itself points to the ways Sapir may have expressed himself in different ways to different select groups of Jewish students.

-Sapir’s understanding of the individual as a unique shaper of history developed in the thirties into a sharper critique of the reified nature of the culture concept as such.
-“The true locus of culture” Sapir enjoined,
+Sapir’s understanding of the individual as a unique shaper of history developed during the 1930s into a sharper critique of the reified nature of the culture concept as such.
+“The true locus of culture,” Sapir enjoined,

-is in the interactions of specific individuals and, on the subjective side, in the world of meanings [such that it would be] impossible to think of any cultural pattern or set of cultural patterns which can in the literal sense of the word, be referred to society as such” (Sapir.
-1932: 236).
+is in the interactions of specific individuals and, on the subjective side, in the world of meanings [such that it would be] impossible to think of any cultural pattern or set of cultural patterns which can in the literal sense of the word, be referred to society as such.
+(Sapir 1932: 236)

-Locating ‘culture’ within individual experience set Sapir apart from Boas in terms of how Jewish identity ought to be experienced and expressed.
-Boas and Sapir never directly engaged one another in writing on issues of Jewish assimilation and cultural theory, and by all accounts the relationship between the two was difficult.
-Meade (1973: xvii) had described their association as “long”, “stormy” and “embittered”.
-As Sapir wrote to Ruth Benedict in 1925 referring to Boas, “I have strayed from the paternal roof and no longer fear the Sire’s displeasure” (Mead.
-1973: 181).
-Indeed, one of the issues at stake in their stormy relationship may very well have been the Jewish subtexts of their respective cultural theories.
+Rooting culture within individual experience set Sapir apart from Boas in terms of how Jewish identity ought to be experienced and expressed.
+Boas and Sapir never directly engaged one another in writing on issues of Jewish assimilation or cultural theory, and by all accounts the two had a difficult relationship.
+Meade (1973: xvii) described their association as “long,” “stormy,” and “embittered.”
+As Sapir characterized it to Ruth Benedict in 1925, “I have strayed from the paternal roof and no longer fear the Sire’s displeasure” (Mead 1973: 181).
+Indeed, one issue at stake in their stormy relationship may very well have been the unspoken reference to a Jewish subtext in their respective cultural theories.